 Travel Tip: Book your activities with Klook and get up to 5% off when you use my code PROJECTGORAKLOOK.

-If you are going to follow this itinerary (arriving in Osaka and departing in Tokyo or vice versa), then JR pass will not pay off.
+If you are going to follow this Japan itinerary (arriving in Osaka and departing in Tokyo or vice versa), then JR pass will not pay off.
 If you are going to different prefectures within a week (multiple bullet train rides), then it may be worth it.
 I highly suggest coming up with an itinerary first then calculate your train ticket costs using the JR pass calculator.

 Which pass is useful for this 10-day Japan Itinerary?